robertol/Cronus-old/README.md

 Special thanks to eAthena team for the development of the emulator base and to everyone that contribute or that contributed in the past to Cronus-Emulator.

-Equipe de Desenvolvimento
+Equipe de Gestão

 ------
 ### Administradores
-- Roberto	- Roberto Lima
+- Roberto	- Roberto Oliveira
 - Raizen	- Carlos Lain

 ### Coordenadores
 - Kooler	- Gustavo Bucci
 - Wolf		- João Victor Senos

-### Desenvolvedores
-- Schrwaizer	- Junior Backes
-- xChiron	- Diego da S. Pinheiro
-- Okuz		- Lucas Oliveira
-- Kyuke		- Thiago da Silva Gomes
-- Shermie	- David Martins

-### Estágiários/Aprendizes
-- Kira Cross	- Júlio César